Minigrants for Undergraduate Research & Creative Activities

 • Student's research outcomes

-• Relevance of the conference within the research discipline
+• Relevance of the conference within the academic discipline

-• Professional development the student will undertake in preparation for presenting research outcomes
+• Professional development the student will undertake in preparation for presenting at the conference

 • Expense justification.